NETWORKING AT THE ANNUAL CONFERENCE

 FRIDAY 3 APRIL

-10.30 – 11.00 - Post-Keynote Refreshments & Networking – there will be time after the morning keynote to have a coffee and chat ahead of going in to sessions.
+10.30 – 11.00 - Post-Keynote Refreshments & Networking – there will be time after the morning keynote given by Geoffrey Batchen to have a coffee and chat ahead of going in to sessions.

-13.45 – 14.45 – lunch time excursions or networking – delegates will have the opportunity during an extended lunchtime to sign-up for a range of tours and visits.
-Alternatively, you can chose to use this lunch time slot to make your own arrangements - perhaps go to the BALTIC Centre for Contemporary Art to see the Judy Chicago exhibition, or return to the Laing Art Gallery for a closer look at exhibitions there.
+13.15 – 15.15 – lunch time excursions or networking – delegates will have the opportunity during an extended lunchtime to sign-up for a range of tours and visits.
+Alternatively, you can chose to use this lunch time slot to make your own arrangements - perhaps signup to visits and tours to the BALTIC Centre for Contemporary Art to see the Judy Chicago exhibition, or return to the Laing Art Gallery for the exhibition tour and talk.